lout33/HumOS/questionnaire.md

 *   In what specific areas would you like an AI to assist or augment your capabilities (e.g., "automating repetitive tasks," "summarizing large documents," "drafting emails or reports," "helping brainstorm ideas," "data analysis and visualization," "personalized learning plans")?
 *   If you could design an "ideal AI assistant" for your work or personal life, what key features would it have?

-**8.3.
-Communication Preferences (with AI)**
-*   How do you prefer an AI to communicate with you (e.g., "clear and concise bullet points," "step-by-step instructions," "options to explore further detail," "friendly and conversational tone," "formal and professional tone")?
-*   What qualities would you value in an AI collaborator (e.g., "accuracy and reliability," "ability to learn my preferences," "proactive but not intrusive," "transparent about its limitations," "ability to explain its reasoning")?

 ---